125 Years of Christodora

 Christodora House

 Over the years Christodora grew, eventually becoming Christodora House — a 16 story skyscraper overlooking Tompkins Square.
 Christodora house was unusual in that it responded to two distinct, yet related, needs.
 The upper floors of the building provided inexpensive housing for male and female students.
 The principle was that the residents were to volunteer part of their time at the community center below.
 The lower floors of the building were alive with activity ranging from health services to swimming, art and drama, and numerous clubs for music and poetry.
-The Poets’ Guild of Christoodora included such well-known poets as Robert Frost, Vachel Lindsay, and Edwin Arlington Robinson.
+The Poets’ Guild of Christodora included such well-known poets as Robert Frost, Vachel Lindsay, and Edwin Arlington Robinson.
 They came together not for a literary purpose but to help tap the creative potential of children on the lower east side.
 Ira Gershwin, the famed lyricist, was one such child inspired by the Poet’s Guild.

 The East Village's Christodora Settlement House: Community, Relationships, and Social Change is a wonderful illustrated lecture by Joyce Milambiling, based on the recently rediscovered letters that shed light on the overlooked story of a transformative social settlement house founded by two extraordinary young women in 1897. — recording from Lower East Side Preservation Initiative